Mojiibrsm/Mr/README.md

 responsible for any misuse or damage caused by Shadow.**
 **Please do not use this script for taking Revenge on someone.
 The script is written only for fair usage.**

-**Currently only Bangladesh Circle's are supported.**
+**Currently only Bangladesh Robi Circle's are supported.**

 - The application requires active internet connection to contact the APIs
-- You would not be charged for any SMS/calls dispatched as a consequence of this script
+- You would not be charged for any Circle Info
-- For best performance, use single thread in your Linux terminal
-- Always ensure that you are using the latest version of Shadow and have Python3
-- This application must not be used to cause harm/discomfort/trouble to others
 - By using this, you agree that you cannot hold the developer responsible for any misuse

 ## Compatibility